-The Town of Mount Airy owns and operates the community sewer system, which is located in the southwest corner of the County.
+The Town of Mount Airy owns and operates the community sewer system, which is in the southwest corner of the County.
 See Map 24: Mount Airy SSA.
-The Mount Airy SSA covers approximately 3,280 acres and serves 3,160 EDUs.
+The Mount Airy SSA covers approximately 3,280 acres and serves 3,627 connections.
 See Map 24: Mount Airy SSA.
-Mount Airy WWTP design capacity is 1.2 mgd.
-Average flows are 0.640 mgd.
+Mount Airy WWTP design capacity is 1.2 MGD.
+Average flows are 0.732 MGD.
+The plant discharges to the South Branch of the Patapsco River.
+The plant was upgraded to ENR in 2011.